baekoor/MarioML/README.md

 Reward Function: The default reward is based on how far Mario travels, adjusted by the time taken and penalizing deaths.
 Changing the reward function would add extra complexity.

 Training & Results
-Trained a PPO agent with SB3’s MlpPolicy (using two Dense(64) layers) and default hyperparameters, along with a linear learning rate scheduler that decreases the rate to 0 over time.
+Trained a PPO agent with SB3’s MlpPolicy (using two Dense(64) Neural layers) and default hyperparameters, along with a linear learning rate scheduler that decreases the rate to 0 over time.
 Each model was trained for 10 million steps, taking about 4.5 hours to complete.

 #### INFORMATION BELOW REGARDING TRAINING, OBSERVATION, TESTING AND DEPLOYMENT